This article is about laptop overheating solutions.

 Malware and/or viruses are also something to consider when diagnosing laptop overheating issues.
 Some of these unwanted programs run in the background and may stress hardware as well.
 You need to run a couple of different malware scan tools to be satisfied your laptop is virus-free.

 If you suspect you do have malware on your laptop, try booting into Windows Safe-Mode and run a virus scan from there.
+Malwarebytes is one such free tool that you should run on your computer to check for viruses and malware.

 Search for and install a malware removal tool or run a virus scan on your operating system.